Common challenges SME’s face in the UK (and how to beat them with good ERP)

 The solution:

 Look at your spending and review what you are getting for you money.
-Small decisions such as accounting software expenses – usually made by a business accounts department can prove to be expensive ones.
+Small decisions such as accounting software expenses, taking on yet another additional system (CRM for example) – often made in department silos, can prove to be expensive ones.

 How do you measure performance?
 And, how do potential indicators illustrate that your team is performing to its fullest?
 If certain members of your team aren’t working as well as they should, your business could suffer as a result.